Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Discussion

-\textbf{Misaligned incentives and barriers to reporting.} Our results show that first-party reporting is weak in areas where negative findings could particularly pose reputation or regulatory risks.
-Interviewees discussed how \textit{``regulatory requirements and compliance''} motivate running evaluations as does \textit{``the desire to reduce risk surface...[so the] company...can make an informed decision based on their risk tolerance''} (FP3).
-Developers also face practical barriers: FP2 emphasized the lack of meaningful evaluations for most social impact categories and NP2 discussed \textit{``the lack of research personnel to [conduct social impact evaluation].''} Importantly, these explanations align with our finding that environmental, privacy, and labor reporting received near-zero scores in first-party reporting, indicating that missingness is not anecdotal but a structural pattern.
-This suggests that policy interventions to reduce reputational and legal risk, alongside investment in methodological infrastructure and evaluations available to the broader ecosystem, may be prerequisites for progress.
+\paragraph{Misaligned incentives and barriers to reporting.} Our results show that first-party reporting is weak in areas where negative findings could pose reputation or regulatory risks, consistent with prior work on how institutional logics and market pressures shape disclosure practices~\citep{selbst2021}.
+Interviewees discussed how \textit{``regulatory requirements and compliance,''} and \textit{``the desire to reduce risk surface"} motivate running evaluations, so companies \textit{"can make an informed decision based on their risk tolerance"} (FP3).
+Developers also face practical barriers: FP2 emphasized the lack of meaningful evaluations for most social impact categories and NP2 discussed \textit{``the lack of research personnel to [conduct social impact evaluation].''} Importantly, these accounts align with our finding that environmental, privacy, and labor reporting received near-zero scores in first-party reporting, indicating that missingness is not anecdotal but a structural pattern.
+This suggests that policy interventions to reduce reputational and legal risk--alongside investment in methodological infrastructure and evaluations available to the broader ecosystem--may be prerequisites for progress.

-\textbf{Popularity-driven evaluations create transparency gaps in low-resource models.} Because evaluations tend to follow the most prominent and commercially influential systems, models developed in the US and China \citep{gibney2024these} attract the bulk of third-party scrutiny.
-This popularity-driven focus is unsurprising given the centrality of these frontier models to global markets and policy debates.
-In addition, A2 notes that \textit{``there’s also this resource discrepancy where the eval resources can be not as rich for certain regions.''} However, the consequence is a systematic blind spot: low-resource language models receive far less attention regarding their social impacts and risks.
-This pattern may partly reflect our own selection strategy, which favors models with higher visibility (see Sec.~\ref{sec:methodology}), but even accounting for this bias, the effect remains clear—whole categories of models are left underexamined.
+\paragraph{Popularity-driven evaluations create transparency gaps in low-resource models.} Because evaluations tend to follow the most prominent and commercially influential systems, models developed in the US and China \citep{gibney2024these} attract the bulk of third-party scrutiny.
+This popularity-driven focus is unsurprising given the centrality of these models to global markets and policy debates.
+In addition, A2 notes a \textit{``resource discrepancy where the evaluation resources can be not as rich for certain regions.''} However, the consequence is a systematic blind spot: low-resource models receive far less attention on their social impacts and risks.
+This pattern may partly reflect our own selection strategy, which favors models with higher visibility (see Sec.~\ref{sec:methodology}), but even accounting for this bias, the effect remains clear—whole categories of models are left under examined.